-Homeland premiered on Showtime on October 2, 2011, exactly seven years ago today.
+Homeland premiered on Showtime on October 2, 2011, exactly eight years ago today.

 None of us on Fan Fun had any idea about the show when it premiered.
 However, it is Damian Lewis’ mesmerizing portrayal of Nicholas Brody that brought “almost” all of us to the fandom at some point.
 And, well, the rest is history!